daniel-eder/PianoKeyboard/README.md

 # PianoKeyboard
 PianoKeyboard is a simple program that allows to translate MIDI signals from keyboards to text entry.
-Aby MIDI keyboard can be used with this program as a computer keyboard alternative.
+Any MIDI keyboard can be used with this program as a computer keyboard alternative.

 PianoKeyboard has been inspired by PianoText by Anna Feit ( http://annafeit.de/pianotext/ ).
-PianoText has a much greater featureset, however our specific use case only required a very simple implementation, that also allowed to translate certain special characters easily.
+PianoText has a much greater feature set, however our specific use case only required a very simple implementation, that also allowed to translate certain special characters easily.

 ## Configuration